 The module enables you to apply chemical engineering principles to processes involving biological systems and to appraise the significant issues of reactor engineering, product recovery, isolation and purification specific to biotechnology.
 You’ll learn problem solving skills to design bioprocessing unit operations.
 Every week you’ll have three hours of lectures and tutorials.

 The intent of this module is to help the student master advanced concepts in chemical reaction engineering.
 You’ll study topics such as: advanced reactor design; chemical reaction mechanisms and rate theories, transport effects in reactive systems, and rate expressions for complex and heterogeneous catalytic reaction system.
 You’ll spend three hours in lectures per week.

 This module will identify the industrial occurrence of the simultaneous flow of more than one phase and highlight the implications for design.
-Students will extend their knowledge to more complex issues in fluid flow and heat transfer where the fluids are a combination of gas and liquid.
+It will establish the principles of flow and heat transfer in gas/liquid systems and the principles of design methods.
 You’ll spend three hours in lectures per week.

 Process Synthesis and Design